 Atenolol (a-TEN-oh-lol), Chlorthalidone (klor-THAL-i-done)

-Treats high blood pressure, fluid retention (edema), and angina (chest pain).
-May prevent repeat heart attacks.
-This medicine is a combination of a beta blocker and a diuretic (water pill).
+Treats high blood pressure.
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine contains a beta blocker and a diuretic (water pill).

 There may be other brand names for this medicine.